• Skip to primary navigation

 Grilled Peaches

 • Clean grill grates and preheat to medium heat.
+You can also use a cast iron grill plat on the stove top.

 • Remove peaches from the grill and set aside to be assembled with the salad.